BuddyForms/BuddyForms-WooCommerce-Form-Elements/readme.txt

 == Changelog ==
+= 1.4.7 21 Jan.
+2019 =
+* Make sure we executed the validation rules in the right form
+* Make sure that the rules of the form will, execute when the page contains more than one form

 = 1.4.6 10 December 2018 =
 * Fixed the upsell and crossell option to work in the frontend.